What is The Campaign for Creative Schools?

-Be Creative: A Campaign for Chicago Arts Education is a $38 million private fundraising campaign that will fuel the first-ever CPS Arts Education Plan over the next four years.
+Be Creative: The Campaign for Creative Schools is a $38 million private fundraising campaign that will fuel the first-ever CPS Arts Education Plan over the next four years.
 The Arts Education Plan is a groundbreaking initiative designed to systematically bring the arts to every CPS student in every school, from kindergarten through high school.
 The new Arts Education Plan recognizes that arts are essential to a quality education and must be a core subject like science, math and social studies.
 This campaign is funding what we believe is one of the most sweeping arts and public education initiatives in the nation.
 To mirror the private dollars, CPS has invested $12.5 million in new public dollars to hire additional arts teachers for the 2014-2015 school year.

 What will the money be spent on?

 The arts infrastructure for all Chicago public schools is being rebuilt after years of disinvestment.
 Here’s a breakdown on the private investments:

 - An expanded and updated arts curriculum

 - New assessment systems to track student learning in the arts just as we do in other core subjects

 - Putting essential materials and supplies in the hands of students & teachers – things like musical instruments, cameras and scripts